jojojaeger/treetop-2022/README.md

 - detail view for showing the details of one component
 - form for adding a new treetop component

-Also routing was used for navigating between pages, a compoment-factory for mocking the data and a component-service for simulating the database (get data, push data,..).
+Also routing was used for navigating between pages, a compoment-factory for mocking the data and a component-service for maintaining the data (get, push,..).
 Data will be gone however after refreshing the page.

 ## How to run it

 1) Clone repo and run `npm install` to get all the dependencies.
 For this project bootstrap as a style library was used.
 2) Run `ng serve` and navigate to `http://localhost:4200/`.
 3) Run `ng test` to execute the unit tests

 ## Demo